luantty2/pheromone_keyboard/readme.md

 __It's important to right click on your command row, and select 'Binary offset' in the pop up window, and click 'apply to all'.__

-I mentioned that the rotary encoder can handle up to 26 different sliders in lightroom, to do that, click any alpha key then rotate encoder, you should see a new row appear, assign it to any command you want, for example: press 'E' and assign command to 'Basic Tone -> Exposure'.
+The rotary encoder is able to handle up to 26 different sliders in lightroom, to do that, click any alpha key then rotate encoder, you should see a new row appear, assign it to any command you want, for example: press 'E' and assign command to 'Basic Tone -> Exposure'.

 <!-- ![PHOTO](https://i.imgur.com/EVTehiw.png) -->
 <img src="https://i.imgur.com/EVTehiw.png" width="500">